Great Empires of Central Asia, Part 5: The Eastern Renaissance

 Way back in the last days of the Assyrian Empire of Mesopotamia (the 600s BCE), the Sogdians seem to have been indistinguishable from their Scythian kinfolk.
 Assyrian records describe raids from horse archers called the Aškuzai, making no distinction between Saka and Sugd people, as later writers did.

-Those Scythian and Sogdian horse-archers aided their Median and Persian cousins in sacking the great city of Nineveh, ending the Assyrian Empire’s iron grip.
-For the next 1,200 years, Mesopotamia would be ruled by Persian emperors.
+At the Battle of Nineveh (612 BCE), Scythian and Sogdian horse-archers aided their Median and Persian cousins in sacking the mightiest city in the Middle East, demolishing the Assyrian Empire’s iron grip on Mesopotamia.
+For the next 1,200 years, the Cradle of Civilization would be ruled by Persian emperors.

-But before long, the Sogdians began drifting back out to the mountains.
+But before long, the Sogdians began drifting back off the riverplain, up into the mountains they called home.

-The Persians weren’t exactly thrilled about this, but they seem to have realized there wasn’t much worth conquering in Sogdiana.
-The land remained, officially, a province of the Achaemenid Persian Empire — and was “administered” (i.e., periodically squeezed for cash) by governors in the neighboring province of Bactria.
+Persian rulers weren’t exactly thrilled about this population drain, but they seem to have realized there wasn’t much worth conquering up in Sogdiana.
+That land remained, officially, a province of the Achaemenid Persian Empire — and was “administered” (i.e., periodically squeezed for cash) by governors in the neighboring province of Bactria.

-But the Scythians’ and Sogdians’ free-riding lifestyle didn’t appeal to everyone in the Central Asian wilderness.
+Even so, the Scythians’ and Sogdians’ free-riding lifestyle didn’t appeal to all their cousins.
 In Part 3 of this series, you met the Royal Scyths — Scythians who left the nomad life behind to settle in fortified cities on the Black Sea coast, where they grew rich on cross-continental trade.

 In 330 BCE, the armies of Alexander the Great sacked the Persian capital of Persepolis, sending the terrified emperor Darius III fleeing eastward.
 Darius must’ve felt relieved when he arrived at the provincial capital of Bactria, on the western fringe of the wild steppe — the last island of Persian civilization on the edge of an utter wilderness.

-The satrap (governor) of Bactria, man called Bessus, welcomed his exiled emperor with open arms — but the emperor had placed his trust in the wrong man.
-Before Alexander even had time to arrive on the scene, Bessus assassinated Darius—
+The satrap (governor) of Bactria, a man called Bessus, welcomed his exiled emperor with open arms — but the emperor had placed his trust in the wrong man.
+Before Alexander even had time to arrive on the scene—

 In the mountains of what’s now Uzbekistan, Bessus constructed an imposing fortress known as the Sogdian Rock.
 He recruited a large force of Sogdians to patrol the frontier and keep it clear of nomadic Scythian raiders.